-The Dataflow Concurrency in GPars builds on top of its actor support.
+The Dataflow Concurrency in GPars builds on the same principles as the actor support.
 All of the dataflow tasks share a thread pool and so the number threads created through Dataflow.task() factory method don't need to correspond to the number of physical threads required from the system.
 The PGroup.task() factory method can be used to attach the created task to a group.
 Since each group defines its own thread pool, you can easily organize tasks around different thread pools just like you do with actors.